sharktacos/OpenColorIO-configs/docs/VFXpulls.md

 **Debayering to OpenEXR.** VFX pulls should be debayered from the original RAW camera files and exported in the ACES file interchange format (ACES2065-1) with PIZ lossless compression.

  - Resolution: UHD 4k is the maximum resolution we can accomidate at this time.
-If you need to have a larger size then please discuss this with us.
  - Format: OpenEXR 16-bit half float
  - Compression: PIZ lossless compression
  - Color Space: ACES2065-1 (AP0)